glwhart/researchDiary/README.md

 * No checking email before 4:30
 * Stretch twice

 The code for doing the double descent plots with Mark are in the directory [projects/double_descent](/Users/glh43/home/projects/double_descent).
-The data for the `urgr` and `urmp` energies are in [juliaCodes/ClusterEnumeration.jl/data/](/Users/glh43/home/juliaCodes/ClusterEnumeration.jl/data/)
+The data for the `urgr` and `urmp` energies are in [juliaCodes/ClusterEnumeration.jl/data/](/Users/glh43/home/juliaCodes/ClusterEnumeration.jl/data/).
+Code used to do today's work on comparing data from two different kpoint meshes and CEs for each dataset:

 ## 1 Aug 23
 ✔️ Bike + strength training